 Banana Split Cake Bars

-Summer isn’t summer without a banana split or two, and these fun bars bring that same delicious flavor into potluck-perfect bar form. —Jasey McBurnett, Rock Springs, Wyoming
+Summer isn’t summer without a banana split or two, and these fun bars bring that same delicious flavor in potluck-perfect form. —Jasey McBurnett, Rock Springs, Wyoming

 - 1/2 cup butter, softened

 - 1-1/2 cups mashed ripe bananas (about 3 large)

 - 1 cup sour cream